nodc-sweden/ytvattenkartor-vasterhavet/README.md

 ## 🚢 Deployment

-This repository uses **GitHub Actions** to automatically deploy the latest version of the app from the `main` branch to [shinyapps.io](https://nodc-sweden.shinyapps.io/ytvattenkartor/).
+This repository uses **GitHub Actions** to automatically deploy the latest version of the app to [shinyapps.io](https://https://www.shinyapps.io/) or its test environment.
 The deployment is configured in the [`.github/workflows/shinyapps.yaml`](.github/workflows/shinyapps.yaml) file.

 ### 🔁 Workflow Overview

-Whenever changes are pushed to the `main` branch or a pull request is merged into `main`, the following happens:
+The deployment target depends on how the workflow is triggered:

+- **Pull request to `main`** → Deploys to the **test app**: [`ytvattenkartor-test`](https://nodc-sweden.shinyapps.io/ytvattenkartor-test/)
+  This allows testing the app before merging.
+- **Push or merge into `main`** → Deploys to the **production app**: [`ytvattenkartor`](https://nodc-sweden.shinyapps.io/ytvattenkartor/)

+**Workflow steps:**

-1. The GitHub Actions workflow is triggered.
+1. GitHub Actions detects the event (push or pull request).
+2. The app name (`APP_NAME`) is set dynamically:
+   - Pull request → `ytvattenkartor-test`
+   - Push to main → `ytvattenkartor`
-2. The R environment is set up using the version specified in the workflow.
+3. The R environment is set up with the version specified in the workflow.
-3. Dependencies are installed using the `renv.lock` file.
+4. Dependencies are installed using the `renv.lock` file.
-4. The app is deployed to shinyapps.io using the `rsconnect` package.
+5. The app is deployed to shinyapps.io using the `rsconnect` package, with `APP_NAME` passed to `rsconnect::deployApp()`.

+This setup ensures that all pull requests are tested in a staging environment before affecting the live application.

 ### 🔒 Secrets